-In 2023, Paznokas, as co-counsel, achieved an eight-figure settlement in a medical malpractice case in New Jersey for a man who suffered paralysis after a spinal surgery.
+Earlier in the year, as co-counsel, she achieved an eight-figure settlement in a medical malpractice case in New Jersey for a man who suffered paralysis after a spinal surgery.

-In 2022, she was co-counsel in achieving a $19 million settlement for a child who suffered a brain injury at birth, an $8 million settlement in a train accident case, and a $9 million settlement in a medical malpractice case for a child who suffered a brain injury at birth.
+In 2022, Paznokas was co-counsel in a $19 million settlement for a child who suffered a brain injury at birth, an $8 million settlement in a train accident case, and a $9 million settlement in a medical malpractice case for a child who suffered a brain injury at birth.

 In 2019, she was involved in a case that produced a $4.7 million jury verdict in Montgomery County for the widow of a 58-year-old man who died after developing a bacterial infection that his primary care physician failed to diagnose.
 (Read article)

-Paznokas’ prior legal experience further includes working as a legal assistant for a family law and estate administration firm as well as interning at the City of Philadelphia’s Law Department.
+Her prior legal experience includes working as a legal assistant for a family law and estate administration firm as well as interning at the City of Philadelphia’s Law Department.

 Paznokas actively engages in pro bono work in various areas of law.
 In a challenging pro bono case, she helped win a $250,000 bench verdict in Philadelphia in a matter involving deed theft, a rampant problem in the city.
 The verdict included $54,000 in punitive damages for two adult siblings whose signatures were forged on the deed to their family home after their mother died.